‘General Hospital’ Friday Spoilers: Dante Resurfaces And Robert May Be In Trouble

-Dante Falconeri is back on General Hospital and on Friday, he is expected to resurface as Robert and Olivia pay him a visit at the WSB facility in Geneva, Switzerland.
-He is still suffering from his PTSD and prone to violent rages against anyone who crosses his path.
+Dante Falconeri is back on General Hospital and, on Friday, he is expected to resurface as Robert and Olivia pay him a visit at the WSB facility in Geneva, Switzerland.
+He is still suffering from PTSD and prone to violent rages against anyone who crosses his path.

 Olivia has been worried sick about him with no family or loved ones to support him.
 However, that was his own doing.
 He doesn’t want anyone to see him like that.
 He also doesn’t want to hurt anyone without knowing it.

-Olivia’s presence could help her son to get through it.
+Olivia’s presence could help her son get through it.
 There has been no confirmation how much longer Dante will be staying at the facility.
 Will Olivia be bringing him back with her and Robert when they head home?
-It seems to be too soon for that, but upcoming General Hospital spoilers tease that Dante will soon make it back home just in time for his ex-wife, the woman that he still loves, getting even closer with her current guy, Dustin.
-There will certainly be more drama coming up when Lulu’s feelings for her ex-husband comes to the surface once again just as she’s getting her life together.
+It seems to be too soon for that, but General Hospital spoilers tease Dante will soon make it back home just in time to see his his ex-wife, the woman he still loves, getting even closer with her current guy, Dustin.
+There will certainly be more drama coming up when Lulu’s feelings for her ex-husband come to the surface once again just as she’s getting her life together.

 General Hospital has also thrown out some hints recently that Robert and Olivia may also grow closer through this ordeal.
 He was able to get access for her to visit with Dante, and she in return will help him through his grief over Holly’s supposed death.
 A love triangle may emerge soon.